-We do believe that from time to time, you would want to reorganize the widgets added to your website pages or to adjust their settings.
+We do believe that from time to time, you would want to reorganize the widgets added to your website pages or adjust their settings.

-As we previously mentioned, each widget is presented as a movable block which you can drag-and-drop in the desired widget-ready area.
+As we previously mentioned, each widget is presented as a movable block that you can drag-and-drop in the desired widget-ready area.
 You can rearrange the widgets and control their position within the scope of the corresponding widget area again by dragging and dropping them.

 Each widget-area panel includes an arrow icon next to its title, which indicates whether the list of widgets is expanded or collapsed.
 To list all widgets currently added to this particular area, you need to ensure the arrow points upwards.

 Once you find the widget you wish to modify, you simply need to click on it to list all its settings.